sarvjeets/lakshmi/docs/lak.md

 Options:
   --compact / --no-compact  Print the Asset allocation tree in a vertically
-                            compact format  [default: compact] -a, --asset-class TEXT    If provided, only print asset allocation for these asset classes.
+                            compact format  [default: compact] -c, --asset-class TEXT    If provided, only print asset allocation for these asset classes.
 This is a comma separated list of asset classes (not necessarily leaf asset classes) and the allocation across these asset classes